Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 Untrusted Files

-It's a bit complicated, but you can set the behavior when opening a file outside the workspace (this is an untrusted file) on a trusted workspace.
+It's a bit complicated, but this sets the behavior when opening a file outside the workspace (which is an untrusted file) on a trusted workspace.

-The default is "prompt" which opens the Workspace Trust dialog, "open" which opens without displaying the dialog, and "newWindow" which opens the file in a new window.
+The default is "prompt", which opens the Workspace Trust dialog, and there are also "open", which opens without displaying the dialog, and "newWindow", which opens the file in a new window.

 Support Untrusted Workspace